Family: Feds won't charge NYPD cops in Garner death

 Federal prosecutors say they won't bring charges against NYPD officers in Eric Garner's death

-The decision, announced at a news conference an hour after a meeting between prosecutors and members of Garner’s family, was immediately denounced by family advisor Rev. Al Sharpton as a “disgrace and judicial malpractice” by the U.S. Department of Justice.
+The decision, announced at a news conference an hour after a meeting between prosecutors and members of Garner’s family, was immediately denounced by family adviser, the Rev. Al Sharpton, as a “disgrace and judicial malpractice” by the U.S. Department of Justice.

 “We’re here with heavy hearts,” said Garner’s mother Gwen Carr, “because the DOJ has failed us.”

-Brooklyn U.S. Attorney Richard Donoghue said after a 5-year probe, prosecutors concluded Pantaleo used legal maneuvers to try to control a resisting Garner and only used an NYPD- banned “chokehold” accidentally for seven seconds, making it impossible to prove he acted willfully as the federal law requires.
+Brooklyn U.S. Attorney Richard Donoghue said after a five-year probe, prosecutors concluded Pantaleo used legal maneuvers to try to control a resisting Garner and only used an NYPD-banned “chokehold” accidentally for seven seconds, making it impossible to prove he acted willfully as the federal law requires.

 “This is the highest standard of intent imposed by law,” he said.
 “While willfulness may be inferred from blatantly wrongful conduct… an officer’s mistake, fear, misperception or poor judgment does not constitute willful misconduct.”